Two Approaches for Gas Station Problem

 requires cost[i]

 liters.
-The task is to determine from which station you can start to complete a circle and return.
+The question is from which station can you start to complete a loop and return.

-For a brute-force solution, it's easy to think of using a for loop to iterate through all stations, assuming each as a starting point, and then nest another for loop to check if a complete circle back to the starting point is possible:
+For the brute-force solution, it's easy to think of using a for loop to traverse all stations, assuming each as the starting point, and then embedding another for loop to check if you can make a full circle back to the start:

 int n = gas.length;